TiffinyHaluschak/portfolio/README.md

 https://tiffinyhaluschak.github.io/portfolio/

 ## Description
-This website is to be used to display Tiffiny Haluschak's projects and to showcase her coding abilites for any future employers.
+This website is to be used to display Tiffiny Haluschak's projects and to showcase her coding abilites.

 ## Installation
 1. Clone the repository: